oxgirl2000/oxgirl2000.github.io/src/md/works/foresta.md

 Alongside the visualisation is a timelapse of the previous 24 hours of the hub itself.

-Written in p5.js

 ## Ongoing work

 Developing on the theme of a flowfield, the visualisation was iterated into 3D.
-With the extra dimension, it was now possible to convey the data over the element of time.
+With the extra dimension, it was now possible to convey sensor data over the element of time.

-A series of 24 tree rings depicts the previous 24 hours of sensor data.
-Since a tree's actual tree rings are affected by a select few l
+A series of 24 tree rings depict the previous 24 hours of data.
+Each individual ring is comprised of a particle flowfield which responds to data received in the ring's hour of the day.
+Since tree rings are most notably affected by changes in water intake and heat, related sensors such as humidity and light are translated.

 *Developed alongside Jane Tingley with guidance of Marius Kintel.*